Ontario Salmon Fishing

 Guide Tip Of The Day . . . .

-Unfortunately, you will see them snagging fish in the shallow, you will see them with huge treble hooks on their lines dragging them through the pools, you see them casting over other anglers lines, or even casting at fish that are already on another anglers line, and they crowd out other anglers not giving adequate space, and you see them snagging fish in the tail or other body part and fighting them for 30 minutes while everyone else waits, then they keep the fish which is illegal.
+Unfortunately, you will see them snagging fish in the shallows, you will see them with huge treble hooks on their lines dragging them through the pools, you see them casting over other anglers lines without any consideration of other people, or even casting at fish that are already on another anglers line, and they crowd out other anglers not giving them adequate space, and you will even see them snagging fish in the tail or other body parts and fighting them for 30 minutes while everyone else has to wait, then they keep the fish which is illegal.

 Due to these idiots on the river many good anglers will avoid the salmon runs altogether and guides like me often won’t guide clients on some rivers where lots of these idiots show up.

-- Don’t crowd guys out – Give at least a rods length if possible.
+- Don’t crowd guys out – Give at least a rods length if possible or if possible find another spot to yourself.

 - Break off fish immediately if they are not hooked in the mouth.

 - Don’t gut a fish for the eggs or any other reason and leave the carcass on the side of the river.
-This gives anglers a bad name to on-lookers.
+This gives anglers a bad name to on-lookers or non-anglers out for a walk enjoying the rivers too.

 - Remove your line from the water as soon as someone else hooks a fish so you don’t tangle with them.